 GUIDING PRINCIPLES FOR OUR IMPACT AWARD

-Our grant review team members are volunteers and bring a variety of expertise to their grant application deliberations.
-In addition to the eligibility criteria, our teams use the following principles as their guide to decision making.
+Our Grant Review Team members are volunteers and bring a variety of expertise to their grant application deliberations.
+We engage women in a collaborative learning environment of inclusiveness and mutual respect, incorporating our collective voices, perspectives, talents, and skills, to create the most impactful outcomes for all.
+In addition to the eligibility criteria, our teams use the following principles to guide decision making.

 2. Responsiveness.
 We support activities that respond to a critical need, or provide an innovative approach to a time-worn problem.